john-/data_gather/README.md

 Note
 ----
-This is nott intended for general use and will never be used outside environment it was created for..
+This is not intended for general use and will never be used outside environment it was created for..